NativeScript/firebase/packages/firebase-admob/README.md

 npm install @nativescript/firebase-admob
 ```

 ## Setup Admob for iOS

-Update your Info.plist

-- A GADApplicationIdentifier key with a string value of your AdMob app ID ([identified in the AdMob UI](https://support.google.com/admob/answer/7356431)).
+Update your `Info.plist` file at `App_Resources/iOS` with a `GADApplicationIdentifier` key with a string value of your AdMob app ID ([identified in the AdMob UI](https://support.google.com/admob/answer/7356431)).

 ```xml
 <key>GADApplicationIdentifier</key>
 <string>ca-app-pub-3940256099942544~1458002511</string>
 ```

-See https://developers.google.com/admob/ios/quick-start#update\_your\_infoplist for more information about configuring Info.plist and setting up your App ID.
+See [Update your Info.plist](https://developers.google.com/admob/ios/quick-start#update%5C_your%5C_infoplist) for more information about configuring Info.plist and setting up your App ID.

 ## Setup Admob for Android

-Update AndroidManifest.xml

-The AdMob App ID must be included in the AndroidManifest.xml.
+Add AdMob App ID ([identified in the AdMob UI](https://support.google.com/admob/answer/7356431)) to the app's `AndroidManifest.xml` file, found at `App_Resources/Android/src/main`.
 Failure to do so will result in a crash on launch of an app.

-Add the AdMob App ID (identified in the AdMob UI) to the app's AndroidManifest.xml file by adding a `<meta-data>` tag with name com.google.android.gms.ads.APPLICATION_ID, as shown below.
-You can find your App ID in the AdMob UI.
-For android:value insert your own AdMob App ID in quotes, as shown below.
+Add the ID by adding a `<meta-data>` tag with name `com.google.android.gms.ads.APPLICATION_ID`, as shown below.
+For `android:value` insert your own AdMob App ID in quotes.

 ```xml
 <application>